mattpe/wbma/docs/w1-toolchain.md

 What files to include in repo?

 - all source code
-- README.md and other documentaion
+- README.md and other documentation
 - eg. npm grunt or bower settings files
-- .gitignore file: list of local stuff not to be included in the version control:
+- .gitignore file: list of local stuff not to be included in the version control ->

 Exclude: